ezEngine/docs-src/pages/docs/graphics/lighting/reflection-probe-components.md

 ![Box projection stretching](media/reflection-stretching.jpg)

-Instead of just one box probe, use multiple boxes to span long corridor to prevent this.
+Instead of just one box probe, use multiple boxes to span long corridors to prevent this.
 To do this, take the existing box that spans the entire area and do the following:
-1. Changed it's Influence scale to e.g. 0.4 on the long axis, X in this case.
+1. Change it's Influence scale to e.g. 0.4 on the long axis, X in this case.
 2. Duplicate the object at the same positions.
 3. Set the duplicate's influence shift of the X-axis to 1.
 4. Duplicate the object in-place again.